 Otto Kernberg:

 The ego is an invention of the English translation of Freud`s “Ich.”
-“Ich” in German means “I,” and it refers to the categorical “I,” or to what also is called the “self,” insofar as it has a subjective quality to it.
+“Ich” in German means “I,” and it refers to the categorical “I,” or to what is also called the “self,” insofar as it has a subjective quality to it.
 Sigmund Freud never clearly differentiated the impersonal, structural quality of what “ego” means in English from the subjective quality that the word “ich” signals in German.
 James Strachey, in his translation of Freud, tried to make him sound more scientific by bringing in Latin terms and making everything more precise.
-In the process he decreased somewhat the fluidity, humanity, warmth and flexibility of Freud`s terminology and the poetic aspect of Freud`s writings.
+In the process, he decreased somewhat the fluidity, humanity, warmth, and flexibility of Freud`s terminology and the poetic aspect of Freud`s writings.

 It is true that Freud in 1923 started to describe his “Ich,” his “I,” his “self,” as a structure of the psychic apparatus in contrast to the id and the superego.
 And this was then picked up by the ego psychologists, particularly in this country.
 Many characteristics of the ego have been defined.
 The ego is the seat of consciousness; it`s the seat of perception.
-The ego controls motility; the ego controls unconscious defense mechanisms; the ego is the integrating agency that brings together the demands of external reality and the superego.
+The ego controls motility; the ego controls unconscious defence mechanisms; the ego is the integrating agency that brings together the demands of external reality and the superego.
 While all of this sounds a little mechanical, they are impersonal functions, and classical, pureego psychology went in that direction, losing touch with the subjective quality of the self-concept.
 So this is why nowadays there has been a reaction against this.

 In simple terms, one might say that from birth on we have an inborn capacity for perception, for memory, for establishing representations of what is perceived, and gradually we develop symbolic thinking and the capacity for abstract thinking and intelligence.
 We absorb what`s going on around us, our relationships with things and with people.

-The ego is like a computer, absorbing information, integrating it and learning how to sort out what is important from what is not; what is good, what is bad; what is helpful, what is damaging.
+The ego is like a computer, absorbing information, integrating it, and learning how to sort out what is important from what is not; what is good, what is bad; what is helpful, what is damaging.
 We learn the control of our own body, and we gradually learn to differentiate what`s inside from what`s outside.
 And eventually, an internal world is built up.
-Part of this remains in conscious memory, in consciousness?a small part.
-And a large part goes into unconscious memory, into what is called the “preconscious.”The preconscious is like a reservoir of information that we don`t think about all of the time, but that we have access to.
+Part of this remains in conscious memory, in consciousness—a small part.
+And a large part goes into unconscious memory, into what is called the “preconscious.”The preconscious is like a reservoir of information that we don`t think about all of the time but that we have access to.
 And part goes into a still deeper level, the dynamic unconscious or the id.

-Now, what`s in that dynamic unconscious or the id?
+Now, what`s in that dynamic unconscious, or the id?
 All of that which the ego or self cannot tolerate in consciousness.
 It`s just too intense; it`s too dangerous, and it tends to get forbidden.
 Freud said that what are particularly intense and tend to get forbidden are early sexual impulses and desires and early aggressive impulses and desires.

 So the ego has the double task of general learning as well as setting up an internal world of representations of self and others.
 And these representations are gradually integrated, so then the ego develops an integrated sense of self and an integrated sense of significant others?an internal world of the people we love and who love us?or what Joseph Sandler called the “representational world.”